bopopescu/chromium72-1/src/content/browser/background_fetch/storage/README.md

 key: "bgfetch_completed_request_<unique_id>_<request_index>"
 value: "<serialized content::proto::BackgroundFetchCompletedRequest>"
 ```

+## Cache Storage UserData schema

+The downloaded responses of every fetch will be stored in their own private cache.

+### Cache identifiers
+* `origin`: `<origin>`
+* `owner`: `CacheStorageOwner::kBackgroundFetch`
+* `cache_name`: `<unique_id>`

+The cache will contain all the Request/Response key/value pairs of the fetch.
+Note that the Request value stored isn't comprehensive, and only the url value is
+used to as a key to find the matching Response.

 ### Expansions
 * `<unique_id>` is a GUID (v4) that identifies a background fetch registration.